DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 #### Task501_Babies_AllMonths

-In this data set, in addition to the T1 and T2 images, we added uniformly colored images that coded up the age as a third image for each subject.
+In this data set, in addition to the T1 and T2 images, we added uniformly colored grey-scale volumes that coded up the age as a third image for each subject.

 I trained this nnU-Net model on 34 training/cross-validation cases of 0- to 8-month-old babies.
 The age distribution for the training/cross-validation set was: